michaelbrewer/aws-lambda-events/docs/lambda-context.md

 When Lambda runs your function, it passes a context object to the handler.
 This object provides methods and properties that provide information about the invocation, function, and execution environment.

+???+ NOTE
+    During asynchronous invokes, the lambda context field `clientContext` will not be populated.

 ## Docs

 - [DotNet - Lambda Context Docs](https://docs.aws.amazon.com/lambda/latest/dg/csharp-context.html)